ANTIGUA/BARBUDA FOOTBALL ASSOCIATION

 Article 16.0 – MATCH OFFICIALS

-16.1 The ABFA will seek to engage Match Commissioners and General Coordinators at every Premier Division Game and those First and Second Division Games that are played at fenced grounds.
+16.1 The ABFA will seek to engage Match Coordinators and Match Commissioners at every Premier Division Game and those First and Second Division Games that are played at fenced grounds.

-16.5 The General Coordinator is the person responsible for all administrative matters of the game.
+16.5 The Match Coordinator is the person responsible for all administrative matters of the game.

-16.7 The Match Commissioner will conduct verification of all Players and Team officials ID, Inspect the stadium and conduct an official briefing to teams alongside the General Coordinator and Fourth Official.
+16.7 The Match Coordinator will conduct verification of all Players and Team officials ID, Inspect the stadium and conduct official briefing to teams alongside the Fourth Official.

-16.8 The overall image of the Game will be the responsibility of the General Coordinator.
+16.8 The overall image of the Game will be the responsibility of the Match Coordinator.

 16.9 The Match Commissioner is the chief communicator to the media on all matters of the game.